spiritedmedia/systems/s3/README.md

 ```

 [WP Offload S3 Lite](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) enables media files uploaded to the media library to be copied over to S3 and synced.

+# Backing Up S3 Buckets

+Usually most websites backup their stuff to S3.
+For us we're storing our static media on S3.
+Rather than backup to another S3 bucket we sync the S3 bucket with our server whenever we perform updates.
+This is handled by running a shell script at `/var/www/spiritedmedia.com/scripts/sync-s3-to-uploads.sh` This script will copy the media from S3 to the local stoage of the EC2 instance and provide a backup if the media is accidentally deleted from the S3 bucket and KeyCDN has lost its copy.